AmeliaTYR/mvnScraper/README.md

 # mvnScraper
-To scrape list of packages off Maven
+To scrape list of packages off MvmRepository

+# How it's made
+* Using Beautiful soup and Python
+* To generate list for package name matching for Scrape for Good